ubaniIsaac/Authentication_Zuri/README.md

 Authentication system built with node and Json Web Tokens Users can signup, login and logout.
 There are 4 user roles; Manager.
 Admin, Staff and User.
-Each role has an individual route, I also added specific functions like the ability to see all users to the manager and the ability to delete a user account to admin.
+Each role has an individual route, I also added specific functions like the ability to see all users and change the role of a specific user to the manager and the ability to delete a user account to admin.

 Password recovery feature included.
 Node API sends a mail using nodemailer to the user account email.
 The mail contains the link containing the user ID and a token automatically generated to reset the password